nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

     + [Object.create and Pure Prototypal Inheritance](#objectcreate-and-pure-prototypal-inheritance)
     + [ES6 and Classes](#es6-and-classes)

-## 01. Execution Contexts and Lexical Environments
+## Execution Contexts and Lexical Environments
 ### Syntax Parser
 - A program that reads your code and determines what it does, and if the grammar is valid.
- When you write JavaScript it isn't directly telling computer what to do.
+-When you write JavaScript it isn't directly telling computer what to do.
 You're writing code, but then someone else built programs that convert your JS into something that computer can understand.
-Those programs are called compilers or interpreters.

-**Compilers** go character by character and translate your code into a set of instructions.
+Those programs are called compilers or interpreters.**Compilers** go character by character and translate your code into a set of instructions.
 Important to understand is that during that process programmers who wrote that compiler can choose to do extra stuff.
 Your code is not what actually is given to a computer but a translation of it.

 ### Lexical Environment
 - Where something sits physically in the code you write, the positioning, where is it contained and what surrounds it.
 In JavaScript where you write something is important.

-### Execution Contexta wrapper to help manage the code that is running.
+### Execution Context wrapper to help manage the code that is running.
-There are lots of lexical environments, areas of the code that you look at physically, but which one is currently running is managed via execution contexts.
+-There are lots of lexical environments, areas of the code that you look at physically, but which one is currently running is managed via execution contexts.
-Execution context contains your running code, but it can also contain things beyond what you've written in your code.
+- Execution context contains your running code, but it can also contain things beyond what you've written in your code.
 Because remember that your code is being translated by a syntax parser.

-- A wrapper to help manage the code that is currently running
-- The environment of the code being executed
+- The environment of the code being executed.
-- Basically the scope of the code
+- Basically the scope of the code.
 - An example:
 ```JavaScript
 // global context